Moments that Matter Explained

 | First impressions | The quality of welcome, attention and orientation in someone's first days and weeks | Whether culture is considered or incidental — and what normal looks like from day one |

-| When things go well | How leaders respond to wins, milestones and contribution | What your culture rewards and values beyond the task |
+| When things are going well | How leaders respond to wins, milestones and contribution | What the culture actually recognises and rewards |

 | When things aren't going well | How leaders respond to failure, setback and difficult news | Whether stated culture is real or performative under pressure |